 About Deckchair Care

-Deckchair Care are a domiciliary care company helping to look after the elderly in Cheshire and South Manchester.
-Read more about our independent care service on our website here.
+Deckchair Care are an independent, privately-owned care agency.
+We look after the elderly in Cheshire and South Manchester.